 Some U.S. exporters have reported difficulty in claiming preferences for U.S. goods entering Israel under the FTA, specifically related to the presentation of certificates of origin to Israeli customs authorities.
-In 2010, the U.S. Government engaged in discussions with Israel to clarify and resolve the situation surrounding the difficulty in claiming preferences under the FTA.
+In 2012, the U.S. Government engaged in discussions with Israel to clarify and resolve this issue.
+Significant progress was made in 2012, and discussions will continue in 2013.